Going on holiday is not just about what you can do, it’s about who you aspire to be and achieving a better version of yourself.

 Far away, in the depths of Northern Sweden is the tiny village of Harads.
 It’s here that two locals have fully embraced their natural surroundings – the wondrous Nordic woodland.
 Owners Kent Lindvall and Britta Jonsson-Lindvall have imaginatively set up guesthouses that fully embrace and reflect (sometimes quite literally) the local environment.
 Wanting to stay close to their roots and create a livelihood in their home village, they partnered with Scandinavia’s leading architects to create some of the most unique buildings in the world.

-Treehotel operates seven properties alongside its main guesthouse.
+Treehotel operates eight properties alongside its main guesthouse.
 Each one is inspired by different elements of nature and thus sustainability is at the core of every design and the operation of the hotel.